philia897/liz-desktop/README.md

 > You can see an example of **sheet** [here](./data/sheets/examples.json), which denotes the json file that defines a bunch of shortcuts.
 In the example it shows how to add different types of shortcut commands.
 In the `data/sheets` you can find other sheets I created and feel free to have a try.

+> This [Python script](./scripts/parse_shortcuts.py) can parse Keyboard Shortcuts in [cheatsheets.zip](https://cheatsheets.zip/), extract the shortcuts in the markdown file (click the github icon in the topbar to download the original markdown file), and generate the json file to be imported into Liz.

 ## Usage

 ### Installation